Influenza Statistics: What to Know About the Flu

-If you catch the flu, you will want to go to the doctor.
-Many doctors will prescribe Tamiflu to those with the flu.
+If you catch the flu, you’ll want to go to the doctor.
+Many doctors will prescribe Tamiflu for those with the flu.
 If you aren’t ready to go to the doctor or to take prescription medication, you can try Natural Remedies that Really Work!
 If your symptoms don’t improve or worsen, seek medical treatment!

 How Common is the Flu

-The influenza virus is so common that not everyone who is infected each season can be known for certain.
-It can only be estimated.
+The influenza virus is so common that not everyone who is infected each season can be known for sure, it can only be estimated.
 According to the Centers for Disease Control (CDC), the annual percentage of those infected with the flu is about 8% of the U.S. population.
-Here are some influenza statistics reported by the CDC from October of 2019 to February of 2020:
+Here are some influenza statistics reported by the CDC from October 2019 to February 2020:

 - 22 million to 31 million have had flu illnesses